nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Viewing the entire financial statement: `viewFinancialStatement`
 Shows the net cash on hand and lists each income and expense record along with its description, amount, date and (optional) category.
+Transactions in the Financial Statement will be sorted and displayed according to date.
 Format: `viewFinancialStatement`
 * Anything following the command will be ignored, i.e. `viewFinancialStatement overview` will be interpreted just like `viewFinancialStatement`.